dougliu/UpdateNet6FileUploadReadAsyncIssue/README.md

 # UpdateNet6FileUploadReadAsyncIssue
-Update Blazor project to Net 6 from Net 5, IBrowerFile's ReadAsync cannot read all bytes .Net 6 ReadAsync function reads the random number of data and not like in .Net 5, specific amount, a workaround code for .NET 6:
+Update Blazor project to Net 6 from Net 5, IBrowerFile's ReadAsync cannot read all bytes (reported https://github.com/dotnet/aspnetcore/issues/38842).
+.Net 6 ReadAsync function reads the random number of data and not like in .Net 5, specific amount, a workaround code for .NET 6: